Skip to main content

 Corresponds to the Properties view of a visualization element

-A frame interface consists of properties which can be thematically grouped and hierarchically arranged using categories.
+A frame interface consists of properties which can be combined thematically and arranged hierarchically using categories.

 Element description